Racial Justice Ministry

 Racial Justice Ministry Programs

 The Racial Justice Ministry offers a variety of programs intended to help anyone learn more about racism and become more engaged with racial justice activities.
 These programs are briefly described below.

 Racial Justice Education

 During the fall of 2019 and winter of 2020, the RJM held monthly in-person programs using videos and group discussions to increase awareness and understanding of topics related to race and racism.
 The programs were discontinued during March of 2020 because of the Covid-19 pandemic but will resume during the fall of 2020 using Zoom.
 Handout materials from each of the past programs can be found at Monthly program materials.
 RJ Education also posts links to short suggested videos with suggested questions or activities.
 Posted videos can be found at Suggested videos of the month

 Meets twice a month via Zoom.
 Meetings are open to the community and focus taking positive steps to end racism based on a list of 75 Things White People Can Do.

 Wake Up Coffee Circle

-9:00 AM Wednesdays via Zoom.
-These conversations are open to all interested individuals and offer opportunities to talk about recent events or whatever else might be on our minds, related to racial justice.
+Every Wednesday, 9:00-10:30 AM Wednesdays via Zoom.
+These unstructured conversations are open to all interested individuals and offer opportunities to talk about recent events or whatever else might be on our minds, related to racial justice, and to support one another.
+Drop in any time, stay as long as you want.
 Information about the Coffee Circle, including the Zoom link can be found in each week’s BUUF “Weekly Gazette.”

 Racial Justice Community Google Group